UserPFP/static-gif/README.md

 # ![static-gif](./.github/banger.gif)

 > [!IMPORTANT]
-> This worker is no longer needed, as (almost) every image is stored in the [img](https://github.com/UserPFP/img) repo is saved as both .gif and .png
+> This worker is no longer needed, as (almost) every image stored in the [img](https://github.com/UserPFP/img) repo is saved as both .gif and .png

 A shrimple [Cloudflare Worker](https://workers.cloudflare.com/) that turns animated UserPFP avatars into static ones. (formerly) Used by [the Bunny plugin](https://bunny.nexpid.xyz/userpfp)